 Concepts like “scientific method” and “evidence-based” come down to empty buzzwords for many people who either forget what they mean or aren’t clear how to apply them within their own lives and their areas of concern.

 Research is by necessity abstract, generalizing across a given population.

 When you’re trying to apply the fruits of the scientific method in your life, you’re taking it to the specific.
 You.
 The individual.
 You have to reconcile the studies and the scientific method with your experience.

 Science isn’t truth.
 It’s a process that’s the most likely to lead to the truth.
 Science is focused on the physical world, upon observable phenomena.
 It strives to make these observations in an unbiased manner.
 It seeks to uncover general truths and the operation of fundamental laws.

 If there’s not a physical component to the phenomena, a way has to be found to make it observable.

-If it’s not a material object or phenomena being studied then ways to make it material, so it can be studied, have to be found.
+If it’s not a material object or phenomena being studied, then ways to make it material, so people can study it has to be found.